nextuponstream/workoutReminderBot/README.md

 With BotFather, set commands with `/setCommands` and paste:
 ```
 help - instructions on bot usage
+timezone - 🔴 set your timezone for all commands to work correctly (default is CET)
 exercise - create exercise for activity and optionnaly indicate its reps, sets, length, duration and notes (e.g. /exercise <activity name> <r, s, l, d or n value>)
 viewexercises - view all exercises created by you
 activity - create an activity for your next workout with an optionnal description (e.g. /activity push-ups let's f*cking goooooo!)